SpaceX captures the flag, beating Boeing in cosmic contest

 Hurley and Behnken spent Monday making sure their docked Dragon is ready to make an emergency getaway, if necessary.
 The capsule will serve as their lifeboat during their space station visit.
 They joined three station residents — an American and two Russians.

-NASA will decide in the coming weeks how long to keep them there.
+NASA will decide in the coming weeks how long to keep the pair there.
 Their mission could last anywhere from one to four months.
 The timing will depend on Dragon checkouts in orbit and launch preparations for the company's next astronaut flight, currently targeted for the end of August.

 With so much uncertainty and so many variables, Behnken said it was a little hard explaining to his son when he'd back.